-The election of the class III directors ("Proposal No. 1") and the non-binding advisory approval of the compensation of our named executive officers ("Proposal No. 3") are considered non-routine matters under applicable rules.
+The election of the class I directors ("Proposal No. 1") and the non-binding advisory approval of the compensation of our named executive officers ("Proposal No. 3") are considered non-routine matters under applicable rules.
 A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposals No. 1 and 3.

-The ratification of the appointment of Deloitte & Touche LLP as Intellia's independent registered public accounting firm for the fiscal year ending December 31, 2022 ("Proposal No. 2") is a matter considered routine under applicable rules.
+The ratification of the appointment of Deloitte & Touche LLP as Intellia's independent registered public accounting firm for the fiscal year ending December 31, 2023 ("Proposal No. 2") and the amendment to our Second Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") to increase the number of authorized shares of common stock from 120,000,000 to 240,000,000 ("Proposal No. 4") are matters considered routine under applicable rules.
 A broker or other nominee may generally exercise discretionary authority and vote on routine matters.
-If all brokers exercise this discretionary authority, no broker non-votes are expected to exist in connection with Proposal No. 2.
+If all brokers exercise this discretionary authority, no broker non-votes are expected to exist in connection with Proposals No. 2 and 4.